 Simon Morrison (Music)

-As part of a PIIRS Global Seminar, students will travel from Moscow to Yakutsk, Siberia, to study the effects of climate change in the region, learn about the Indigenous culture, examine the history of the GULAG prison camp system, and explore the natural environment (cave complexes and waterways).
+In an new component to an established PIIRS Global Seminar, students will travel from Moscow to Yakutsk, Siberia, to study the effects of climate change in the region, learn about the Indigenous culture, examine the history of the GULAG prison camp system, and explore the natural environment (cave complexes and waterways).

 Read about Past Magic Projects.